 Although there are elements of this analogy with which I disagree, I overall appreciate the concept.
 Adjusting the comparison to fit a Rational Emotive Behavior Therapy (REBT) frame, I offer the following.

 The rider continues to represent the rational mind.
-Using logic and reason, the ride may influence the elephant which represents consequential feelings (emotions and bodily sensations) and behavior.
+Using logic and reason, the rider may influence the elephant which represents consequential feelings (emotions and bodily sensations) and behavior.
 These consequences are dependent upon what instruction is received from the rider.

 For instance, if the rider uses a well-reasoned prescription in association with the elephant, the beast will likely respond accordingly.
 As an example, the rider may instruct, “Go this way,” as he motions in a particular direction, “because there’s a cliff up ahead and we don’t need to go over it.”